grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image39.png" alt-text="A close up of a computer.":::

-5. Remove the liner and use a plastic spudger to ensure the edges of the tape matches the line up of the edges below.
+5. Remove the liner and use a plastic spudger to ensure the edges of the tape matches the arrangement in the following picture.
 Be sure to firmly press it down for 30 seconds.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image40.png" alt-text="A close up of a circuit board.":::

-6. Use plastic tweezers to remove the liner on the top thermal pad and gently place it on the C Cover like below.
+6. Use plastic tweezers to remove the liner on the top thermal pad and gently place it on the C Cover, as shown in the following picture.
 Be sure to lightly press it down for 30 seconds.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image41.png" alt-text="A close up of a metal panel.":::